schworer/homport/README.md

 # homport

-Homport is a helper module to make manipulating nodes with HOM easier in an interactive Python session
+Homport makes it easier to interact with [Houdini](http://sidefx.com) nodes in Python.
+Run it during interactive sessions to quickly wire up nodes, see the values of parameters, and more.

 ## Usage
 ### Connect nodes quickly: